AKS Lytham: Facilities and grounds

+The school hosts lectures for the Lytham St Annes Classical Association, which is the largest branch of the Classical Association.

 School Crest

-The AKS school crest was introduced in 2017, after years of deliberation as to whether to school would have one.
+The AKS school crest was introduced in 2017.
 The decision was made to incorporate the previous coats of arms from all three merged schools, rather than to create a new one.
-The three previous schools mottos were removed, these included:
+The three previous schools' mottos were removed; these included: